karvis9/karvis9/README.md

 👀 I’m interested in Software Engineering, Distributed Systems, Machine Learning, AI and NLP.

-🌱 I’m currently an intern at Intel, Santa Clara.
+🌱 I’m currently a Software Engineer at Intel, Santa Clara.

-🌱 In the past I was a Teaching Assistant for DSCI 510 (Principles of Programming Languages) for Prof. Ambite, Course Producer for Prof. Rajati at USC (      DS Machine Learning Course) and Intro to AI (Course Producer) for Prof. Sven Koenig in Fall-21.
+🌱 In the past I was a Teaching Assistant for DSCI 510 (Principles of Programming Languages) for Prof. Ambite, Course Producer for Prof. Rajati at USC (DS Machine Learning Course) and Intro to AI (Course Producer) for Prof. Sven Koenig in Fall-21.

-🌱 Past Work Ex : Amazon, Goldman Sachs and JP Morgan Chase.
+🌱 Past Work Ex : Amazon (Seattle), Goldman Sachs (NY and BLR) and JP Morgan Chase.

 💞️ I’m looking to collaborate on ML/NLP , Psychology/Economics.